dougbenham/Rimworld-MapEditTools/README.md

 Change terrain to any type
 Instantly smooth floor/walls

+Other changes:
+nondestroyables (such as steam geysers) can be destroyed

 Feel free to suggest new tools if there is something you want to be able to do (or something you want to be easier to do)

 Steam workshop link: https://steamcommunity.com/sharedfiles/filedetails/?id=1796223954